Some of us rely on our own time and energy when it comes to packing and moving into a new home. After all, it does cost less to do it yourself.

 That all adds up to 49 person-hours, or a little more than a week.
 These people gave answers that aligned with our estimates.
 And that’s just the packing.

 This is a conservative estimate in our experience, and it assumes the DIY packers are pretty organized once they have everything.
 Depending on how careful you are and how much stuff you have, you can spend even longer.
 Most of us actually have more belongings than we think we do.
-Movers can do it faster because we’ve had a lot of practice using good technique.
+Trusted Arnprior movers can do it faster because we’ve had a lot of practice using good technique.

 Once you include shifting boxes to the front door, loading the truck, unloading the truck and unpacking, you can see how much time a DIY move really takes.